andli/munin/README.md

 # 🐦‍⬛ Munin

 Munin helps you track time for different tasks during your work day.
-Each face represents a different activity — just flip the cube to start logging time for a specific task (ex. _"Product support"_, _"Emails"_, etc).
+Each face represents a different activity — just flip the cube to start logging time for a specific task (ex. _"Product support"_, _"Emails"_, _"Coding"_ etc).
 Add labels to each side if you want.

 It’s 3D-printed, bluetooth connected, powered by a Seeed XIAO board, and designed to be **subscription-free and hackable**.